evanbaldonado/mountain-view/mountain-view-final-report/README.md

 ---

 ## Pedestrian safety analysis
-__Summary: Visibility issues in driveway sight triangles in Mountain View may be associated with up to an average of 1.7 crashes per year (1.6 for high-volume triangles; 0.1 which are unclear: either low or high-volume).__
+__Summary: Visibility issues in driveway sight triangles in Mountain View may be associated with up to an average of 1.7 crashes per year (1.6 for high-volume triangles; 0.1 for low-volume triangles).__

 ### Obtaining a spreadsheet of crash data
 After creating a free account, I downloaded crash data from UC Berkeley's [Transportation Injury Mapping System (TIMS)](https://tims.berkeley.edu/tools/query/) with the following filters applied: